particle-iot/docs/src/content/reference/SDKs/android.md

 ### SDK calls from the UI thread

-Most of the methods on the `ParticleCloud` and `ParticleDevice` classes make blocking calls to the network.
-Since Android (rightly) doesn't allow making network calls on the UI thread, you'll need to make these calls from a background/worker thread.
-[As mentioned previously](#blocking-apis-ftw), you can use whatever method you like for this, but the Cloud SDK provides the `Async` class to make this as easy as possible.
+Most of the methods on the `ParticleCloud` and `ParticleDevice` classes make blocking network calls.
+Since Android doesn't allow making network calls on the main/UI thread, you'll need to make these calls from a background/worker thread.
+[As mentioned previously](#blocking-apis-ftw), Kotlin's coroutines are the best way to handle this, but the Cloud SDK provides the `Async` class if Kotlin is not an option.

 Here's an example of reading a variable from a device using the `ParticleDevice` API with the `Async` class: